What do you mean Last Chance?

 Western heritage reimagined

-Original designs, fabrications and colors are inspired by nature and historical textiles from around the globe.
-The Last Chance collection is an opportunity to reimagine this heritage and infuse a new aesthetic with deeply rooted western sensibilities.
+Original designs, fabrications, and colors are inspired by historical textiles from around the globe.
+The Last Chance collection reimagines this heritage and infuses it with a practical western sensibility.
+This creates a product that will stand the test of time and never go out of style.
 We take pride in making all our product from scratch with transparent and ethical production.
-I promise you can feel the difference when you get your hands on it!
+You can feel the difference when you get your hands on it!
 Read more about our full production process here.

 about the designer + owner